 Induction is a fundamental principle of electromagnetism.
 It plays a crucial role in the operation of many electronic devices.
 Outside the guitar realm, this includes motors, generators, and transformers.

 For guitar pickups, it’s what allows them to capture and amplify string vibrations.
 Turning them into an electrical signal that can be shaped and modified to produce a wide range of sounds.
+Even painted pickups won’t interfere with the signal.

 Output Level and Tone Quality